How to Plan for A Recession in 2025

 How should I prepare today for a recession?

 To get ahead of an economic downturn, you can start by preparing a budget and tracking your expenses and spending habits for a few months.
-From there, you can look at your discretionary spending and find ways to save to better prepare your emergency fund or pay down any high-interest debts.
+From there, you can look at your discretionary spending and find ways to save to prepare an emergency fund or pay down any high-interest debts.

 Final Thoughts